logan-wood/notepad.io/README.md

 ## how to run this application:

+# initial setup:
 - create a .env file and copy the contents of .env.example
+- run 'npm install-all' in the root directory to install all dependencies

-- run 'npm install' in both the client and server directories
+- run 'npm run dev' in the root directory to run the client and server concurrently (all scripts can be found in the package.json file in their respective directories)

-- to run the server and client concurrently, navigate to the server directory, and run 'npm run dev'.
-This should start the server and client using the 'concurrently' npm package

-- alternatively, check 'package.json' in the client and server directories for commands to run them independently